cferdinandi/adventure/content/rules.md

 - Rescuing a baby dragon from the edge of a mountain side cliff
 - Rescuing a baby dragon trapped in a cage in the back room of a supply shop

-Each encounter has a difficulty level, but usually does not have a single prescribed solution.
+*Each encounter has a difficulty level, but usually does not have a single prescribed solution.*

-*Encounters do __not__ have to happen sequentially.
-The order may vary based on the decisions players make and the actions they take.*

 ### Open-Ended Problem Solving